BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 > Yes, it works with all screen modes, including Full Screen.

-### BST is not working
+### Drop BST is not working

-> 1. Ensure you are in a CEO Organization.
+> Ensure you are in a CEO Organization.

-> 2. Be aware that there is a known bug that can cause random failures occasionally.
+### Macros are not working consistently

+> Try selecting a slower "Macro Speed"; your computer's specs might be too low for the default "Normal: 50ms" speed.

 # Screenshot